async-aws/aws/docs/waiter.md

 # Waiter and Haser

-Similar to Official AWS PHP SDK, Async-Aws provides waiters to let you wait until an long operation finished.
+Similar to Official AWS PHP SDK, AsyncAws provides waiters to let you wait until an long operation finished.

 To ease the development, the above code is wrapped in a helper called "waiter".